retroryan/agriculture-agent/04-mcp-architecture/README.md

 ---

 This architecture introduces the foundational concepts of MCP and demonstrates how it can enable more modular AI applications.
-While this implementation shows the core principles, building a full production MCP system would require significant additional work including robust service discovery, comprehensive error handling, security frameworks, monitoring systems, and enterprise deployment patterns.
+While this implementation shows the core principles and builds a solid architectural foundation for real-world AI agent applications, a complete enterprise MCP system would require additional work including robust service discovery, comprehensive error handling, security frameworks, monitoring systems, and advanced deployment patterns.